-The Government's Comprehensive Spending Review (CSR) 2022 maintained levels of central government funding for Fire and Rescue Services, however there may be plans in the future for funding to be reduced.
+The Government's Comprehensive Spending Review (CSR) 2023 maintained levels of central government funding for Fire and Rescue Services, however there may be plans in the future for funding to be reduced.
 The Authority has been actively looking at what effects a reduction in funding may have on the services that it provides.

-The government carried out a one-year CSR for 2021/22 and again in 2022/23, there is no certainty that a CSR for more more than one year will be provided in 2023/24 due to economic uncertainty and a potential general election in 2023/24, making financial planning for future years difficult.
+The Government carried out a one-year CSR for 2022/23 and again in 2023/24, there is no certainty that a CSR for more than one year will be provided in 2024/25 due to economic uncertainty and the General Election set for the 4th July 2024, making financial planning for future years difficult.

 The main source of funding is from Council Tax precepts making up nearly two thirds of overall funding.
-In recent years annual increases have been restricted to 2%, but due to unprecedented inflation during 2022/23 this has now been increased to 3% and included a one-year allowable increase of up to £5.00 per household for 2023/24 for those services who could demonstrate their need for it.
-As the 2022/23 and 2023/24 expected pay awards and increases in the cost of materials and services resulted in an additional financial burden for the Service of over £2m going into 2023/24, the Service utilised this one-off increase by setting a £4.95 increase in precepts.
+In recent years annual increases have been restricted to 2%, but due to unprecedented inflation over the past couple of years, this has now been increased to 3% for 2024/25 and also included a one-year allowable increase of up to £5.00 per household for 2023/24 for those services who could demonstrate their need for it.